ABOUT THE COURSE

 For more information on the Pace Groups, CLICK HERE.

 The event will continue to utilize the best timing technology available.
 The B-tag technology offers runners a streamlined race experience with timing tags attached to participant bib.
-This eliminates the need to scan your chip at the expo or to return the chip following the race.
-This means no more sitting down to undo your shoe lace just after your run and it also means you no longer have to worry about a charge for a lost chip.
+This method eliminates the need to scan your chip at the expo or to return the chip following the race, which means no more sitting down to undo your shoe lace just after your run and you no longer have to worry about a charge for a lost chip.

 Tips to have your time accurately recorded: